About Counselling & Psychotherapy

 The paradoxical theory of change, Arnold Beisser M.D.

 Carl Jung says 'neurosis is always a substitute for legitimate suffering'.
 There seems to be 'necessary suffering' that comes with life and aids our personal growth and development.
-However, unnecessary suffering happens when we don't know or haven't been shown how to be with the natural difficulties and challenges of the human condition.
-Trauma, loss, bereavement, performance anxiety, addiction, depression, anxiety, stress, low self-esteem, relationship difficulties, ill-health and major life changes can affect us all at some point in our lives, and sometimes we can feel overwhelmed.
-Counselling and Psychotherapy aims to offer an accepting, compassionate and safe place for us to express our thoughts and feelings about whatever is troubling us at these times; to accept and acknowledge ourselves and our 'legitmate suffering' so that healing can take place and change can occur.
+However, unnecessary suffering happens when we are too young, and/or don't have a good support network around us and/or we are too overwhelmed to fully process the difficulties and challenges that life throws at us; challenges such as trauma, loss, bereavement, performance anxiety, addiction, depression, anxiety, stress, low self-esteem, relationship difficulties, ill-health and major life changes.
+When we engage in Counselling and Psychotherapy we are offered an accepting, compassionate and safe place in which we can explore and express our thoughts and feelings about whatever is troubling us at these times; to accept and acknowledge ourselves and our 'legitmate suffering' so that healing can take place and unnecessary suffering can be eased.
 In therapy we may be encouraged to explore and challenge unhelpful thoughts, beliefs and behaviours, and to rediscover our own innate strengths and wisdom, so that we can look beyond the immediate problem and gain new perspectives.
 With increased awareness comes the possibility of making more creative choices which, in turn, enables us to lead more fulfilling lives.
 In terms of the difference between counselling and psychotherapy, there is an ongoing debate.
 In very broad terms, counselling usually focuses on current issues and symptoms and can be completed in about 6 to 12 sessions, while psychotherapy usually works at a deeper level on a longer-term basis, often focusing on our earlier developmental experiences and how they contribute to present symptoms and issues.

 About EMDR Therapy & Trauma